port-zero/website/content/team/artur-andretta.md

 image: img/team/artur.png
 ---

 Artur is both certified and responsible for data privacy at Port Zero.
-In accordance with the <a href="https://en.wikipedia.org/wiki/Bundesdatenschutzgesetz">Bundesdatenschutzgesetz</a> and European General Data Protection Regulation, Artur offers his expertise and consulting to all of Port Zero's clients.
+In accordance with the [Bundesdatenschutzgesetz](https://en.wikipedia.org/wiki/Bundesdatenschutzgesetz) and European General Data Protection Regulation, Artur offers his expertise and consulting to all of Port Zero's clients.